Big-Ice-Games/BIG/README.md

 $${\color{red}IMPORTANT}$$ - dynamic compilation does not work on some platforms.
 Especially mobile platforms.

-You can check how <a href="https://github.com/Big-Ice-Games/SpaceSmuggler/blob/main/Runtime/SpaceSmugglerAssemblyModule.cs" target="_blank">`Space Smuggler`</a> handles registration.
+You can check how <a href="https://github.com/Big-Ice-Games/BIG/blob/main/Runtime/DI/God.cs" target="_blank">`God`</a> handles registration of UnityLogger in `WithLogger` function or check example belowe.

 ```
 public override void Register(ContainerBuilder containerBuilder)